 Another nifty touch is that you don't need a checking account.
 You can pay your monthly bill with a check, money order, wire transfer, or even another card.
 You must submit a security deposit up front, but it's fully refundable, and you can choose your credit line, ranging from $200 up to as much as $3,000.
 There’s even a chance for a potential increase to $5,000 if you play your cards right.

 The Cons - Not much.
 You can’t upgrade to an unsecured account, but that's pretty much the only downside.
-You will want to stay aware of that penalty APR though!
+You will want to stay aware of those penalty fees, though!

 Final Thought - This is a great card and a fantastic option for those folks who are trying to rebuild credit.

-Discover it® Secured CardThe Details - Another option with no annual fee, the Discover Card has a variable APR of 23.99%, a Cash Advance variable APR of 25.99%, and an introductory balance transfer APR promotion of 10.99% for the first six months.
-It also sports a little bonus in the form of an automatic dollar-for-dollar match of all cash back earned within the first year, which is a nice touch.
+Discover it® Secured CardThe Details - Another option with no annual fee, the Discover Card has a variable APR of 24.74%, a Cash Advance variable APR of 26.74%, and an introductory balance transfer APR promotion of 10.99% for the first six months.

 The Pros - The lack of an annual fee is a great deal, and cash back on every purchase can save you money.
 You won't face a late fee on your first late payment, nor will paying late raise your APR.
 It's better not to poke that hornet's nest, though, so avoid late payments at all costs.
 That pattern probably contributed to the bad score you're trying to repair.